 How do I exercise the right of access?

-The GDPR does not set out any particular method for making a valid access request, therefore a request may be made by an individual in writing or verbally.
-I would, however, encourage you to submit written access requests to avoid disputes over the details, extent, or timing of an access request.
-I have provided you with the below template for access requests that are made to the data protection office of each European school in writing.
+The GDPR does not set out any particular method for making a valid access request; therefore, an individual may make a request in writing or verbally.
+I would, however, encourage you to submit written access requests to avoid disputes over an access request’s details, extent, or timing.
+I have provided you with the template below for access requests made to the data protection office of each European school in writing.